-By Dr. Sheila Modir, pediatric psychology post-doctoral fellow at CHOC
+By Dr. Sheila Modir, pediatric psychologist at CHOC

 It’s difficult for adults to make sense of a tragedy, so consider how difficult it can be for children.
 To help parents support their children as they navigate trauma either in their own lives or process a tragic event they see on the news, consider the five E’s of helping a child navigate the emotional aftermath of a traumatic event:

 Explore what your child already knows in a gentle and calm manner.
 You can start with a neutral question inquiring about how their school day was or if anything happened while they were at school.